Posted on March 2021 By Speller International

-Having been in sales for over half my life there is one thing I have learned, time kills deals.
-Since making the move into recruitment I see this more than ever.
+Having been in sales for over half his life there is one thing he has learned, time kills deals.
+Since making the move into recruitment Luke Day sees this more than ever.

 When you consider the human nature of the recruitment industry, you quickly realise that candidates and clients both need to be moved along quickly through the recruitment process to give both sides confidence in one another.